 Beyond book learning, our most essential form learning consists of adapative behaviors that are intended to help us survive.
 The patterns of behavior that we develop early in our lives are oftentimes so deeply ingrained that it becomes very hard for us to change them, even when we can clearly see that some of these patterns of thought, emotion, decision-making, and action can be maladaptive, and harmful to others or to ourselves.
 This is because we are not in full control, nor do we have full awareness, of all the functions of our brain; and the conscious mind that agonizes over our plans and best intentions, is just one small part of an ancient architecture that we’ve inherited from our animal ancestors.
 The most powerful parts of our brain respond not to reason but to the embodied sensations of fear, anger, sadness, love, lust, and manic joy.
 These emotions endow our lives with rich symbolism and deeply-felt meaning.

-Feelings are the strongest waves of our being, which precede the shallow waters of explanatory thought (Damasio).
-While I really appreciate the passionate degree to which I experience the highs and lows in my life, I also feel my emotional reactions up to this point in life have been all too often quite stupid, and ridiculously stubborn.At our core, our motivation is driven by emotion, and we simply can’t reason ourselves into any kind of sustained action without developing a more sensitive connectivity to our bodies, where our emotions are triggered and released.
+At our core, our motivation is driven by emotion, and we simply can’t reason ourselves into any kind of sustained action without developing a more sensitive connectivity to our bodies, where our emotions are triggered and released.
 Experiences of trauma trigger a fear response, written into the very flesh of the amygdala for the entirety of our lives, wrecking havoc on our memory, nullifying data in our hypothalamus, and short-circuiting our pre-frontal reasoning.
 I understand that my past experiences of trauma, as well as my memories of joyful reward, push and pull on my perceptions in irrational ways.
 They are like black holes in the fabric of my mind, which pull everything in their proximity towards these dark paradoxes of non-existence; where I am helplessly defined by what I am not.
 They are the mysterious points of singularity (cingularity?) in my mind, where my logic and language are not well-behaved.
 They are difficult, if not impossible to heal completely, and I must learn to navigate my little command-ship around these holes every day of my life, if I hope to function that day.

 I’m not equipped to do it alone.
 My gooey grey matter is no match against the dark matter of my cingulate being.
 My friends provide wonderful support sometimes, but they can not be there for me all the time.
 I sink so quickly sometimes, that by the time they realize I’m stumbling, I am often beyond their reach.
 That is one reason why I am currently turning to the Machine for help regulate my feelings, my thoughts, my attention, my impulses, my will, my behavior, and my habits.

 I have designed a Command Center on paper, with a structured way of documenting, processing, timing, and monitoring my thoughts and actions.
-Based partially on the idea of Mad Maps by the Icarus Project, and partially on the literature around PTSD / trauma therapy, cognitive and dialectical behavioral therapy, OCD and anxiety disorders – and partially on theories of gamification and quantified self – I am seeking to build a computer tool to help me better cope with my disability, by functioning as my executive center during times when my own is temporarily impaired.
+Based partially on the idea of Mad Maps by the Icarus Project, and partially on the literaicarusprojectture around PTSD / trauma therapy, cognitive and dialectical behavioral therapy, OCD and anxiety disorders – and partially on theories of gamification and quantified self – I am seeking to build a computer tool to help me better cope with my disability, by functioning as my executive center during times when my own is temporarily impaired.

 Neuroscientist Eric Kandel wrote, in his book “In Search of Memory” – which echoes the preoccupations of Walter Benjamin upon Baudelaire upon Proust upon Freud – that the best way to heal trauma is to reiterate experiences of “learned safety.”
 In experiments conducted upon mice, in which Povlovian responses of fear can be induced through repeating patterns of tone and shock, there is sometimes a gradual way to disentangle the association between tone and shock, through teaching the mice to re-associate the tone with feelings of safety and reward.
 This process is long and arduous, and it doesn’t always work.
 But for a certain portion of mice and men, re-exposure (or prolonged exposure, as it is called it PTSD treatment) to the traumatic trigger, in an environment of safety and control, can help the brain to overcome the impulse of fear.